-Sebastian Jacobitz is a street photographer from Berlin, Germany, and this is his submission for the Get Your Work On series.
+Sebastian Jacobitz is a street photographer from Berlin, Germany, and this guest post showcases some of his undoubted talent.

 It features a set of images from Berlin’s Ku’Damm shopping street, taken with a long exposure and a flash.
 I don’t shoot using this technique myself, so it’s great to feature the work of someone who does, and who does it well.

-Come check out Sebastian's photography and see how you can #GetYourWorkOn too.
+Come check out Sebastian’s photography and see how you can get your work featured on My Favourite Lens too.

-Another edition of Get Your Work On and another great addition to the growing number of submissions.
+Another guest post and another great addition to the growing number of submissions.

 This one features the beginning of a project by Mambo Ferido, a street photographer based in Singapore.
 Having chosen a theme, Mambo is now working to make his project a reality.